 The valve meters post combustion exhaust gases to be mixed with the intake fuel charge and this dilutes the mixture.
 Allowing exhaust gas to flow into the combustion chamber reduces cylinder temperatures and therefore reduces the amount of nitrogen oxides produced at the tail pipes.

 Of course this system works hand in hand with other computer controlled on board emissions systems such as the catalytic converter and the upstream and downstream oxygen sensors to name a few.

-When you mix exhaust gases with the air fuel mixture you also have a slower burn of the total fuel charge in the combustion chamber and this can reduce or eliminate engine ping, which is caused by early detonation.
+When you mix exhaust gases with the air fuel mixture you also have a slower burn of the total fuel charge in the combustion chamber.
+This feature reduces or eliminate engine ping caused by early detonation.